GunesOzgur/Tetris_with_Python/README.md

 # Tetris_with_Python
 Tetris game written via Python

-This project consists of 6 modules and 1 source folder These modules are:
+This project consists of 6 modules and 1 source folder.
+These modules are:
   - TetrisMain
   - Board